lensdigital/SoundZ/README.md

 ![logo](misc/soundz.png)

 SoundZ is an audio library for playing back uncompressed WAV files from SPI Flash with Arudino.
-It's based on WaveHC library by Adafruit (and William Greiman) and modified by Lensdigital to read files from SPI Flash instead of SD card.
+It's based on WaveHC library by Adafruit (and William Greiman) and modified by me to read files from SPI Flash instead of SD card.

 Requires SerialFlash library: https://github.com/PaulStoffregen/SerialFlash